sohilpandya/Progressive-Web-App-Workshop/README.md

 **If you are unable to make it, but have any Questions put them on the `questtions.md` and i'll try to get them answered**

 ###### Sarah Clark: Program Manager @Google
 - sarahclark@google.com had a chat with her and she makes it to london quite often and is willing to do a talk about PWA or even a day workshop depending on her timing.
 YAY!!!!

 ###### Sam Dutton: Developer Advocate @Google
 - dutton@google.com

+###### Halima Koundi
+- Twitter handle @hkoundi, she is an apprentice at a consultancy, would love to do a talk about code craftmanship and her apprenticeship.

+### **Content for the Workshop - [HERE](https://drive.google.com/drive/u/0/folders/0B9xlQg9XpugsNHhIWHFTbWhQTnM)**
 ## Day 1
 ### 11.00 am